DronG / Shutterstock.com

 Fresh submarine sandwich with ham, cheese, bacon, tomatoes, cucumbers, lettuce and onions on wooden cutting board

-If you are like me and watching the hit series “The Bear,” you have been introduced to the Italian beef sandwich and may be wondering why you have never seen this on the menu at an Italian restaurant; the reason is this tasty sandwich is not an Italian food but an Italian-American food created and popularized in Chicago.
-Early Italian immigrants would buy cheap cuts of beef and slowly braise them with spice until they were tender, cut them into thin slices, and serve on homemade rolls.
+The hit series "The Bear" has popularized the Italian beef sandwich.
+But this tasty sandwich is not an Italian food but an Italian-American food created and popularized in Chicago.
+Early Italian immigrants would buy cheap cuts of beef and slowly braise them with spices until they were tender, cut them into thin slices, and serve on homemade rolls.
 The sandwich is usually served with sauteed peppers and onions and topped with either sweet or hot giardiniera.
 Some places add on a melted layer of Provolone or Swiss, but that is a modern take on the sandwich.

 Chicken Parmesan